 After nearly 25 years in snowy New England, I migrated east to sandy Dubai where I began my international teaching career and truly found my calling as a music educator.
 Prior to teaching, I worked as a professional bass player.
 This is something I still remain active with today, performing and recording whenever possible across a variety of musical genres.
 My continued passion for music models the idea of lifelong learning which I try to instill in all of my students.
 Music is often regarded as a universal language, which, within the international school environment, allows all students the opportunity to develop skills as communicators and inquiring individuals, regardless of their native or fluent languages.Email

-K-12 Head of ESL (English as a Second Language), English Acquisition Teacher
+K-12 Head of ESL (English as a Second Language), English Acquisition Coordinator and Teacher

 Bachelor of Education (English, Bahasa Indonesia)